 A ‘Black Stabilization’ feature is included which is designed to allow users to enhance visibility in dark areas for a competitive advantage.
 This can be set to 22 different levels and offers gradual adjustments to the gamma curve of the monitor; in our experience, it is one of the better implemented of these sorts of features that are now available in products from various manufacturers.
 A ‘Blue Light Filter’ Low Blue Light (LBL) setting also features.
 The ports on the monitor are down-facing at the rear and include; 4 USB 3.0 ports (2 at the side, 2 at the rear), DC power input (external power brick), 3.5mm audio output, HDMI and DP 1.2 (supports G-SYNC).
 Two integrated 3W speakers are included to allow basic sound output.
 The included stand offers full ergonomic flexibility and is attached by 100 x 100mm VESA.
 It can therefore be removed to make way for an alternative compatible stand or mount.

 Further information can be found on this product page.
-The monitor is expected to be released in the US in February with an MSRP of $573.
-Availability elsewhere is currently unknown, but expected around a similar time.
-We’ll update this article when further details are known.
+The monitor is now available in the US with an MSRP of $573.
+This model will not be released in the EU markets (including UK).